-Product qualification is the process of certifying that a certain product has passed performance tests and quality assurance tests, and meets qualification criteria stipulated in contracts, regulations, or specifications (typically called "certification schemes" in the product certification industry).
-To protect customer benefit and control product security, product certification is nessary.
-There are a few certifications which HAI LU JYA HE CO., LTD have, like RoHs, Reach, TGRS.
+Product certification is the process of certifying that a certain product has passed performance tests and quality assurance tests, and meets qualification criteria stipulated in contracts, regulations, or specifications.
+To protect customer benefit and control product security, product certification is necessary.

 ● RoHs (RESTRICTION OF HAZARDOUS SUBSTANCES)

 RoHS stands for Restriction of Hazardous Substances, and impacts the entire electronics industry and many electrical products as well.
 The original RoHS, also known as Directive 2002/95/EC, originated in the European Union in 2002 and restricts the use of six hazardous materials found in electrical and electronic products.
 All applicable products in the EU market since July 1, 2006 must pass RoHS compliance.

 Reach stands for Registration, Evaluation, Authorisation and Restriction of Chemicals,is a regulation of the European Union, adopted to improve the protection of human health and the environment from the risks that can be posed by chemicals, while enhancing the competitiveness of the EU chemicals industry.
 It also promotes alternative methods for the hazard assessment of substances in order to reduce the number of tests on animals.

 In principle, REACH applies to all chemical substances; not only those used in industrial processes but also in our day-to-day lives, for example in cleaning products, paints as well as in articles such as clothes, furniture and electrical appliances.
 Therefore, the regulation has an impact on most companies across the EU.
 If the risks cannot be managed, authorities can restrict the use of substances in different ways.
 In the long run, the most hazardous substances should be substituted with less dangerous ones.